logux/docs/recipes/cross-tab.md

 </detailt>

 We recommend you to create [reducers] with thinking about it.
-For instance, reducer should ignore “rename user” action if there if no this user in tab’s state.
+For instance, the reducer should ignore the “rename user” action if there is no user in the tab’s state.

 ```js
 export default function reduceUsers(state = { }, action) {